Maravai LifeSciences Holdings, Inc. (MRVI) Faces Securities Class Action After Delaying Q4 and FY 2024 Earnings Release, Admitting to Improper Revenue Recognition – Hagens Berman

-SAN FRANCISCO, March 19, 2025 (GLOBE NEWSWIRE) -- A class action lawsuit has been filed against Maravai LifeSciences (NASDAQ: MRVI), a global provider of life science reagents and services to researchers and biotech innovators.
+SAN FRANCISCO, March 21, 2025 (GLOBE NEWSWIRE) -- A class action lawsuit has been filed against Maravai LifeSciences (NASDAQ: MRVI), a global provider of life science reagents and services to researchers and biotech innovators.
 The suit, captioned Nelson v.
-Maravai Lifesciences Holdings, et al., No. 3:25-cv-00499-AGS-AHG (S.D.
+Maravai LifeSciences Holdings, et al., No. 3:25-cv-00499-AGS-AHG (S.D.
 Cal.), represents investors who purchased Maravai securities between August 7, 2024 and February 24, 2025.

 Hagens Berman is investigating the alleged claims and urges Maravai investors who suffered substantial losses to submit your losses now.